noverde/serpens/README.md

 - This utility is a decorator that iterate by each sqs record.

-- For each sqs record will be inserted de *record object (from type sqs.Record)* as  argument that will to process the sqs messages.
+- For each sqs record will be inserted a *record object (from type sqs.Record)* as  argument that will process the sqs messages.

 ```python